OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

   .. prop:: DCPSBitTransportIPAddress=<addr>
     :default: ``INADDR_ANY``

-    .. note:: This key is only applicable when using :ref:`inforepo-disc`.
+    .. note:: This property is only applicable when using :ref:`inforepo-disc`.

     IP address identifying the local interface to be used by :ref:`tcp-transport` for the :ref:`bit`.

   .. prop:: DCPSBitTransportPort=<port>
     :default: ``0``

-    .. note:: This key is only applicable when using :ref:`inforepo-disc`.
+    .. note:: This property is only applicable when using :ref:`inforepo-disc`.

     Port used by the :ref:`tcp-transport` for :ref:`bit`.
     If the default of ``0`` is used, the operating system will choose a port to use.